-The graduate major in Nursing provides a master's degree program as a clinical specialist in adult/gerontological health, a f a m i l y nurse practitioner, and a nurse executive for nurses who have a baccalaureate degree in nursing.
-A post master's certificate in family nurse practitioner is available for those students who have a clinical masters.
-The program is configured for part-time enrollment and requires a minimum of seven semesters or four semesters for the post master's certificate.
-Students must also have completed an undergraduate statistics course, an undergraduate nursing research methods course, and an introductory health assessment course.
+The graduate major in Nursing provides a master's degree program as a clinical specialist in adult health, a family nurse practitioner, and as nurse administrator for nurses who have a baccalaureate degree in nursing.
+The program is configured for part-time enrollment and requires a minimum of seven semesters.
+Students must have completed an undergraduate statistics course, an undergraduate nursing research methods course, and an introductory health assessment course.